Redislabs-Solution-Architects/openshift_crdb/readme.md

 *Important Note:* In the samples below I am creating two Redis Enterprise Clusters (RECs) in the *same* Openshift cluster but two distinct namespaces.
 The same steps will apply for RECs in different Openshift clusters.

+### 1. Apply the activeActive Spec

-1. Apply the `activeActive` spec to both Redis Enterprise clusters appropriately.
+Apply the `activeActive` spec to both Redis Enterprise clusters appropriately.
 Details about the REC API are <a href="https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_cluster_api.md" target="_blank">here</a>.

 REC at site A:
 ```